Our Leadership Team

 Katie Kuehl (she/her/hers) is a veterinarian and assistant professor for Washington State University’s College of Veterinary Medicine.
 She is the director of the WSU Shelter Medicine program based at Seattle Humane where she guides 4th year veterinary students through hands-on training in shelter medicine, surgery and community outreach.
 She also leads the One Health Clinic veterinary team, a partnership with the University of Washington that provides integrated medical care to people and their pets and facilitates interprofessional collaboration.
 She currently serves as President of the Board of Trustees of the Washington State Animal Health Foundation and worked with the board to launch the Vets Helping Pets Fund to support families and animals in Washington State.
 Outside of veterinary medicine she enjoys exploring the Pacific Northwest on foot, bike, ski and sailboat.

-Melanie Girard, DVM
+Melanie Gerard, DVM

 Secretary